YousefAbaas/Aidora/README.md

 ## Contributing

-Aidora is currently maintained as a proprietary project.

 1. Create a focused branch.
 2. Keep changes scoped to a single responsibility.
 3. Run static analysis and relevant tests.